Day 3: "Flight & Freedom" / उड़ान और मुक्ति

 ---

 After Crow Pose, the wrists need care.
-They have borne the full weight of the body, and even a short hold can leave them fatigued.
-We give them gratitude now through gentle stretching.
+They have borne the full weight of the body.

 Wrist Extension Stretch: